Sum2dou/sum2dou.github.io/_portfolio/portfolio-1.md

 ---
+title: "A robot"
-title: "Use OpenGL to realize a robot"
+excerpt: "Use OpenGL to realize a robot"
-excerpt: "Short description of portfolio item number 1"
 image: "/images/portfolio/asa-data/Capture.PNG"
 collection: portfolio
 ---

 <video width="640" height="360" controls>
   <source src="/assets/robot.mp4" type="video/mp4">
+  Your browser does not support playing this video!
 </video>